 The Federal Target Programme is based on WWER technology, at least until roughly 2030.
 It highlights the goal of moving to fast neutron reactors and a closed fuel cycle, for which Rosatom proposed two options.
 The first is to select a fast neutron reactor with lead coolant as the basic technology, and to mobilize all available resources for this exclusively.
 This is expected to cost RUR 110 billion, mostly drawing from the federal budget.
-The second option also provides for development of fast neutron reactors, cooled by sodium and lead–bismuth, with the related engineering designs of such reactors and closed fuel cycle technologies to be in place no later than 2014.
+The second option also provides for development of fast neutron reactors, cooled by sodium and lead–bismuth, with the related engineering designs of such reactors and closed fuel cycle technologies will be constructed after 2035.
 A detailed design should be developed for the construction of a multipurpose fast neutron research reactor by then also.
 This second option is designed to attract more funds aside from the federal budget allocation, and is the option favoured by Rosatom.

 2.3.3.
 Project funding

 In February 2010, the Government announced that Rosenergoatom’s investment programme for 2010 amounted to RUR 163.3 billion, of which RUR 53 billion would come from the federal budget.
 Of the total cost, RUR 101.7 billion is for nuclear plant construction, almost half of which is to come from Rosenergoatom’s funds.
 It includes the reactors listed in Table 8 as under construction, as well as Leningrad II-2 and the Baltic plant.
 In March 2010, Rosatom said that it intended to commission three new reactors per year from 2016.